ecederstrand/exchangelib/docs/index.md

 users and OAuth for everything else.
 Here's one way to set up an app in Azure that can access accounts in your organization using impersonation - i.e. access to multiple acounts on behalf of those users.
-First, log into the [https://admin.microsoft.com](Microsoft 365 Administration) page.
+First, log into the [Microsoft 365 Administration](https://admin.microsoft.com) page.
 Find the link to `Azure Active Directory`.
 Find the link to `Azure Active Directory`.
 Select `App registrations` in the menu and then `New registration`.
 Enter an app name and press `Register`:

 ![App registration](/exchangelib/assets/img/app_registration.png)

 On the next page, note down the Directory (tenant) ID and Application (client) ID, create a secret using the `Add a certificate or secret` link, and note down the Value (client secret) as well.